JoeQuigley1/pp5-fe-bike-brothers/TESTS.md

 The User is then redirected to a Confirmation Page to assure them that their query has been received.

 #### Confirmation Page

+*As a user I can contact the admin directly so that I can can ask question or give feedback.*

 ![Confirmation Criteria](src/assets/testing_screenshots/confirmation-crit.png)